grafana/pyroscope/docs/sources/configure-client/grafana-agent/go_pull.md

 ## Profiling Configuration

-The `profiling_config` block tailors the profiling settings for the scraping targets.
+The `profiling_config` block inside of `pyroscope.scrape` tailors the profiling settings for the scraping targets.
 It includes a number of blocks, each corresponding to a specific profile type.
 These blocks can be enabled or disabled, and the scraping path can be customized.
 A `delta` option is available to scrape the profile as a delta, adding a seconds query parameter to requests.

 Below are the blocks available within `profiling_config`: